 D. Poor circulation in the hands and feet

 Answer #5: C

 Orthostatic hypotension is temporarily lowered blood pressure resulting from blood pooling in your legs after you stand up.
 It can make you feel dizzy or light-headed.
 If the sensation lasts beyond a few minutes or leads to fainting, it may point to a condition such as heart disease or uncontrolled diabetes.

 Learn to spot the signs you might have diabetes.

 Answer #6: C

 Bromodosis is the medical term for stinky feet.
 Your feet start to smell when bacteria in your shoes or on your skin break down the sweat being produced by your feet.
 Since bacterial growth is optimal in damp environments, the most effective way to deal with bromodosis is to avoid wearing the same pair of shoes two days in a row, so that each pair has enough time to dry out.

-Find out more quick fixes for smelly feet.
+Find out more home remedies for stinky feet.